 What is a limited company loan?

 A limited company loan is a type of unsecured business finance that is designed to help private limited companies.
-The business must be registered as a private limited company with Companies House in order to receive funding for a limited company loan.
+The business must be registered as a private limited company with Companies House in order to receive funding.

 Can I get a limited company loan?

 Entrepreneurs running limited companies can face difficulties securing funding from traditional lending facilities such as highstreet banks.
-Luckily, there are a variety of alternative sources of finance to consider:
+Luckily, there are a variety of alternative sources of finance to consider.
+These include:

 Is my business eligible for a limited company loan?